21+ Best Countries To Teach Abroad

 2) Thailand – Best starter country for ESL

-Thailand is probably the best country to teach ESL for a year or two before deciding your next move.
-Thailand is a modern, first world country with all the comforts of home.
-This combined with a fun loving, easy going population, great bars and clubs and wonderfully develop tourism sector, Thailand is an ideal choice to begin your ESL journey.
+Thailand is the best country to teach ESL for a year or two before deciding your next move.
+Thailand is a modern, first-world country with all the comforts of home.
+With a fun-loving, easy-going population, great bars and clubs, and a wonderfully developed tourism sector, Thailand is an ideal choice to begin your ESL journey.

-It’s rather easy and straightforward to getting a job in the Kingdom of Thailand.
-Jobs at government schools are numerous and easy to obtain and you can pick and choose where in Thailand you want to live and work (except for Chaing Mai – it’s so popular with tourists it’s the only place you’ll have difficulty finding a job with no experience).
+It’s relatively straightforward to get a job in the Kingdom of Thailand.
+Jobs at government schools are numerous and easy to obtain.
+You can choose where in Thailand you want to live and work (except for Chaing Mai – it’s so popular with tourists it’s the only place you’ll have difficulty finding a job with no experience).

-The country also has a wide range of teaching opportunities.
-From international schools with a high salary that is ideal for experienced teachers to low paid government schools jobs for first time teachers, to low demanding jobs at universities for anyone with an advanced degree.
+The country also has a wide range of teaching opportunities, from international schools with a high salary ideal for experienced teachers to low-paid government school jobs for first-time teachers to low demanding jobs at universities for anyone with an advanced degree.
 There is a level of ESL for everyone.

-The biggest issue with Thailand is of course going to be pay.
-Unless you work at an international school, your monthly pay will be break even at best.
-You may even have to take on additional part time hours just to make enough money to live comfortably.
-But overall, if you’re a new prospective teacher, then take a look a Thailand.
+The biggest issue with Thailand is, of course, pay.
+Unless you work at an international school, your monthly pay will break even at best.
+You may even have to work additional part-time hours to make enough money to live comfortably.
+But overall, if you’re a new prospective teacher, take a look at Thailand.

 Pros: